neilramaswamy/nr-spark/docs/ss-manual-stateless.md

   limitations under the License.
 ---

 Stateless stream processing is the first type of stream processing we'll explore.
-It's characterized by a very simple property: every record can be processed _fully_ independently of every other record.
+It's characterized by a very simple property: every record can be emitted downstream (or not, in the case of deduplication) _fully_ independently of any other record.
 For example:

-- Selection is stateless, since you just have to check if a single given record passes the filter predicate
-- Projecting is stateless, since taking a subset of a record's columns can be done without looking at any other records
+- Projecting is stateless, since taking a subset of a record's columns and emitting them downstream can be done without looking at any other records
+- Selection (i.e. filtering) is stateless, since whether you keep or filter a record depends only on that record's columns

-We use the word "stateless" because this nice property means that Structured Streaming doesn't need to have any "memory" (i.e. state) about what it has seen.
-It can just filter a record, or take some columns from the record, and move on.
-Aggregation, on the other hand, is stateful, since Structured Streaming needs to remember (i.e. keep state) for all the records that belong in an aggregate.
+We use the word "stateless" because this nice property means that Structured Streaming doesn't need to have any "memory" (i.e. state) about what other records it has seen.
+Stateful operators, on the other hand (like aggregation), is stateful since Structured Streaming needs to remember (i.e. keep state) for all the records that belong in an aggregate.

+## The Examples in this Section

+In all of the code examples in this section, we setup our DataFrame using the memory source, which we described in the previous section (TODO).
+We provide that code again here:

+TODO.

+For brevity, we "collapse" this boilerplate in the examples below by default, but you can re-expand it by clicking on the eye-icon on the top-left of each code-block.

 ## Projecting